 We are fully committed to the health and safety of our students, faculty, and staff.
-We are also fully committed to continue delivering quality instruction to our students and bringing this semester’s courses to completion.
+Continuing to deliver quality instruction to our students remains our priority.

 Please contact me via email with any course or academic advising concerns that you are not able to resolve with your instructor or assigned advisor.
-Questions about signing up for introductory physics courses (in the summer or fall) should be directed to Ms. Kinga Picerno.
+Questions about signing up for introductory physics courses should be directed to Ms. Kinga Picerno.
 We continue to welcome new physics students and transfer students—please contact me by email if you would like to discuss our department programs.

-The coronavirus pandemic is a national emergency, and your personal behavior can have very serious consequences for yourself and others.
-Follow CDC and Whitehouse directives, as well as executive orders from Governor Murphy (esp. order 107 directing NJ residents to remain at home).
-We strongly urge all students to practice social distancing, work and study from home if possible, wash hands frequently, cough into your elbow, avoid gatherings, suspend unnecessary travel/shopping/visits, and practice healthy living habits (proper nutrition, regular and sufficient sleep and exercise, stress reduction).
-Be mindful that even young people can suffer serious effects from COVID-19, and that you might spread the virus if you do not have symptoms.
+The coronavirus pandemic is a national and world-wide emergency, and your personal behavior can have very serious consequences for yourself and others.
+We strongly urge all students to practice social distancing, wear masks when indoors or when social distancing cannot be maintained, wash hands frequently, avoid large gatherings, and practice healthy living habits (proper nutrition, regular and sufficient sleep and exercise, stress reduction).
+Be mindful that even young people can suffer serious effects from COVID-19, and that you might spread the virus even if you do not have symptoms.

 Good luck, stay safe, and act responsibly.